-AUDITED ANNUAL ACCOUNTS 2020-21 Purpose of Report: To update members on the completion of the audit of the Annual Accounts for 2020-21.
+Audited Annual Accounts 2020-21 Purpose of Report: To update members on the completion of the audit of the Annual Accounts for 2020-21.
 Background/Engagement: The IJB prepares its Accounts on an annual basis to 31 March and is required, by the Local Authority Accounts (Scotland) Regulations 2014 and The Local Authority (Capital Finance and Accounting) (Scotland) (Coronavirus) Amendment Regulations 2021, to submit their Accounts to the appointed auditor by 30 June and for these to be audited by the statutory deadline of 31 October.
-Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) consider the audited Annual accounts 2020-21 and; b) approve the additional earmarking proposed at 3.2 for onward submission to the IJB and; c) submit the audited annual accounts and the associated Annual Audit Report from Audit Scotland to the IJB for approval and signature.
+Recommendations: The Integration Joint Board is asked to: a) approve the additional earmarking proposed at 3.2 and; b) approve for signature the audited Annual Accounts for the period from 1 April 2020 to 31 March 2021.